-Regarding a 2017 Dodge Challenger SXT Plus with 1,700 miles that was involved in a Front and rear collision that caused $18,030.43 in damage.
+Regarding our diminished value appraisal of a 2017 Dodge Challenger SXT Plus with 1,700 miles that was involved in a Front and rear collision that caused $18,030.43 in damage.
 The vehicle was disabled/towed and had structural damage and no air bag deployment.The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
 Obtaining a comprehensive Diminished Value Report is key.

 We learned from these examples from sales managers at Honda dealerships in Wisconsin – That normally frame damage signifies a significant amount of damage and in most circumstance end up going to auction and being that this is a newer car you could take a hit of 25-30% off the book possibly much more.
 Also, that it would be a hard sell anytime a car like this gets in an accident especially with a bad Autocheck showing frame damage and also that it could be as drastic as 50% off the book because it would end up in auction and would need to be sold for a lot less than the book due to the damage listed.

 The opinions of unbiased experts form the basis for the most comprehensive Auto Diminished Value Appraisal available.
 We obtain six of them which absolutely puts the diminished value figure prepared by The St. Lucie Appraisal Company in the ballpark.
 This is what the car owner will experience in the real world.